California Psalms

 then a sheer wall overshadows it, the path a crawl

-in falling twilight, a knot caught in the throat,
+in falling twilight, tightening the throat

-a wrong sensed past redeeming: from the looks of it,
+with dread of errors past redeeming: from the looks of it,

-heaven’s path!
+empyrean path!

 17 When at last